A SHORT

 SLAB OF LOWER PLIOCENE MARL

-Discovered in Greece; it is rich in fossilized bones of early mammals
+Discovered in Greece; it is rich in fossilized bones of early

 There comes a break in the Record of the Rocks that may represent several million years.
 There is a veil here still, over even the outline of the history of life.
 When it lifts again, the Age of Reptiles is at an end; the Dinosaurs, the Plesiosaurs and Ichthyosaurs, the Pterodactyls, the innumerable genera and species of Ammonite have all gone absolutely.
 In all their stupendous variety they have died out and left no descendants.
 The cold has killed them.
 All their final variations were insufficient; they had never hit upon survival conditions.
 The world had passed through a phase of extreme conditions beyond their powers of endurance, a slow and complete massacre of Mesozoic life has occurred, and we find now a new scene, a new and hardier flora, and a new and hardier fauna in possession of the world.